fpdaiber/IDD_Lab1/Readme.md

 #### b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?

 There is a LED that emits light and a camera that take thousands of pictures to measure how far the mouse has moved.
 This information is then translated and sent via the USB cable to the computer.
+There is also a sensor that recognized physical feedback (clicking) as well as a sensor that recognized movement of the trackball.

 #### c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?